Regional Council of Molise

 The Regional Council of Molise (Italian: Consiglio Regionale del Molise) is the legislative assembly of Molise.

 It was first elected in 1970, when the ordinary regions were instituted, on the basis of the Constitution of Italy of 1948.

 Composition

 The Regional Council of Molise was originally composed of 30 regional councillors.
 Following the decree-law n.
 138 of 13 August 2011, the number of regional councillors was reduced to 20, with an additional seat reserved for the President of the Region.

+The Council is elected for a five-year term, but, if the President suffers a vote of no confidence, resigns or dies, under the simul stabunt vel simul cadent clause (introduced in 1999), also the Council will be dissolved and there will be a snap election.

-Political groups
+Political groups (2023–2028)

 The Regional Council of Molise is currently composed of the following political groups: